tomlikestorock/pyramid_openid/README.txt

 Description:
 This is a callable that will be called upon successful verification by the OpenID provider.
-The callable will be passed two parameters;
+The callable will be passed three parameters;
-the current request, and a dictionary with the following structure:
+the current context, the current request, and a dictionary with the following structure:
 {
 	'identity_url': The user's unique URL from the provider, 'ax':		A dictionary containing all the returned